Job interviews: an overview

 Ask for reasonable adjustments if you have a disability

 Employers are required to make reasonable adjustments under the Equality Act 2010 if you have declared a disability.
-The arrangements can range from making sure the venue is accessible and appropriate facilities are available.
+The arrangements can range from making sure the venue is accessible to having appropriate facilities available.
 If you feel you'll need adjustments, talk to the employer in advance and suggest what adjustments you'll find helpful.
-Don’t feel awkward about asking, as all you're doing is giving yourself an even playing field.
-Have a look at our article on psychometric and online tests if you have disability for examples of adjustments you can ask for.
-Also, read our article about how to explain a disability when applying for jobs for further information.
+Don’t feel awkward about asking, as all you're doing is giving yourself the same opportunity as other candidates.

 Prepare to answer interview questions

 You can’t predict what questions you’ll be asked in an interview, but you can be prepared for the types of questions that you might get asked.
-A good place to start is to review the job advert and specification, you can use the criteria to garner potential interview questions.
-Go through our article on answering interview questions to think about how you would answer those questions and provide evidence of your experience.
+A good place to start is to review the job advert and specification, you can use the criteria to work out potential interview questions.
+Go through our article on answering interview questions to think about how you would answer these questions and provide evidence of your experience.